lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 their own project loading, source discovery, diagnostics, policy loading, or target-profile logic.

+Command behavior itself is part of the compiler contract.
+Public commands should have checked exit codes, stdout/stderr policy, JSON behavior, quiet/verbose behavior, artifact locations, and malformed-input behavior.
+This keeps tool integrations from depending on accidents.

 This is a product decision as much as an architecture decision.
 Concrete should feel like one coherent toolchain, not a compiler plus a pile of wrapper scripts.
 The lesson from languages with strong developer tooling is that `build`, `run`,